-The EMT technical certificate program prepares graduates of the program to function as entry-level emergency medical technicians.
-Upon completion of the program graduates are awarded a technical certificate and are eligible to apply to sit for the Florida state board exam to qualify for certification as an EMT in the state of Florida.
-Admission to this program is limited and is based on academic performance and other criteria.
+THE PROGRAM: This limited access program prepares graduates to function as entry-level emergency medical technicians.
+Upon completion of the program, graduates are awarded a technical certificate and are eligible to apply to sit for the Florida state board exam to qualify for certification as an EMT in the state of Florida.